Storytelling Banner Image

 • Curriculum: We are Water provides Take & Make Kits and Conversation Guides in both English and Spanish to utilize storytelling to begin a dialogue about shared experiences with water in communities and help students experience different ways water is important in the Four Corners Region of the Southwestern U.S.

-• Images: Explore images of the Southwest taken by those who live there and see how water influences the places, people and environment.
+• Images: Explore images of the Southwest taken by those who live there and see how water influences the places, people, and environment.
 We are Water hopes that the image gallery will be a starting place for conversations about the importance of water and how people can work together to preserve it for the future.

 Explore the curriculum materials developed to support classroom implementation of the LOCC program below and use the LOCC Educator Guide, "Sharing Science with Film," to conduct your own filmmaking investigations.
-Additionally, discover our video library of student-made films to see the impactful work created through the program.
+Additionally, discover our video library of youth-produced films to see the impactful work created through the program.

 Developing Stories